Hareesh108/Amazon_Reviews_SA/README.md

-Sentiment Analysis :- Process of computationally identifying and categorizing opinions from piece of text, and determine whether the writer's attitude towards a particular topic or the product, is Positive, Negative or Neutral.
+Sentiment Analysis :- Process of computationally identifying and categorizing opinions from piece of text, and determine whether the writer's attitude towards a particular topic or the product is Positive, Negative or Neutral.